 Court to atheists: religious people can help ex-convicts After spending 9 years in court fighting NY-based atheist group, Florida ministries win

 WASHINGTON, D.C. – Florida can continue to partner with faith-based groups to serve recently released prisoners, thanks to two prisoner ministries who stood up against an atheist activist group.
-The ministries, both represented by the Becket Fund, argued in court that the law allows religious groups to partner with the state to feed, house, and help former prisoners find jobs.
+The ministries, both represented by Becket, argued in court that the law allows religious groups to partner with the state to feed, house, and help former prisoners find jobs.
 They also argued that the law did not allow the atheist group—which had never seen the program in action, witnessed its life-changing success, nor had any interest in offering assistance to recently released prisoners—to discriminate against private groups just because of their faith.

 “For most newly released offenders, the prison gate is a revolving door.
-Without help from groups like Prisoners of Christ and Lamb of God Ministries, many of these men would be back in prison in a matter of months, and most of them will be in handcuffs again in just two years,” said Lori Windham, Senior Legal Counsel of the Becket Fund for Religious Liberty who represents Prisoners of Christ and Lamb of God Ministries.
+Without help from groups like Prisoners of Christ and Lamb of God Ministries, many of these men would be back in prison in a matter of months, and most of them will be in handcuffs again in just two years,” said Lori Windham, Senior Legal Counsel of Becket who represents Prisoners of Christ and Lamb of God Ministries.
 “These men are dumped at the bus station with a few dollars and even less hope.
 They need help, and these private groups are there for them.
 They pick up these former prisoners, give them a safe place to stay, provide community and accountability, and help them find jobs.”

 For over a decade, Prisoners of Christ and Lamb of God ministries have partnered with the state to provide housing, employment assistance, food, and other basic needs to thousands of former inmates.
 And studies show that the programs slash recidivism rates, benefitting both the inmates and society.
 All of this comes at significant savings to taxpayers: The state covers just a fraction of the daily cost, sometimes less than $15 a day.
 Not only do men receive food, clothing, and a place to stay, but the private groups provide twelve-step programs and optional religious services, at no cost to the state.